Travis Bickle: Other

 In the season 4 episode of Oz titled "A Town without Pity", Clayton Hughes dresses in the look of Bickle, complete with the haircut and tries to kill Governor James Devlin.

+In the 1990 film Look Who's Talking Too, John Travolta's character refers to another as "Travis Bickle" during an argument with Kirstie Alley.

+The limo driver character in the 2003 Comedy Central film Windy City Heat is named Travis Bickle.

 Travis Bickle made a cameo appearance during the third issue of the 2012 comic book Before Watchmen: Rorschach, written by Brian Azzarello and illustrated by Lee Bermejo.

 Bickle's "finger gun" was also referenced in season 1 of FX horror television series American Horror Story in the scene where the police attempt to arrest Tate Langdon after he commits a mass shooting.
 Tate mimes the finger gun to his head, resulting in the police opening fire, killing him.

-Bickle was referenced in season 3 of the TV show Succession in 2021.

 Natasha Lyonne's Russian Doll references Bickle in season 2, episode 1, at the 7:36 mark, with her character Nadia Vulvokov speaking the line, "Hey, Travis Bickle, what year do you think it is, man?"

+One of the "Elite Bundle" skin sets in Tom Clancy's Rainbow Six: Siege partially references Travis Bickle's signature mohawk and sunglasses.

+In Eden of the East the unnamed male protagonist looks at himself in a mirror holding a gun and states that it reminds him of Taxi Driver.